Interactimation/aCourseInInteractiveTexts/syllabus.md

 Along the way, students may learn to write in a way that they have not, previously:
 _As an expansion of their academic and professional practice_

-**TEXTBOOK**
-We will consult the online field on the subject of Interactive Texts and ourselves create a not-insignificant contribution to it
+**TEXTBOOK:** We will consult the online field on the subject of Interactive Texts and ourselves create a not-insignificant contribution to it
 In this way we will be _generating a textbook_

 ## SCHEDULE

-### Two _Writing Activities_ will continue more-or-less throughout the semester:
+### Two types of _Writing Activities_ will continue more-or-less throughout the semester:

 #### INDIVIDUAL: Owned, Branded, Competitive
 * **Journaling:** All students will keep a public weekly journal or blog throughout the semester